AI & Emerging Tech

 2. Cost Efficiency for Businesses

-LLMs help reduce operational costs while maintaining scalability by automating customer support, content creation, reporting, and basic development tasks.
-Businesses, especially startups and SMEs, use them to replace or reduce repetitive workload roles
+LLMs help reduce operational costs on repetitive tasks while maintaining scalability by automating customer support, content creation, reporting, and basic development tasks.
+Businesses, especially startups and SMEs, use them to replace or reduce repetitive workload roles.

 3. Advanced Natural Language Understanding